-While Single Page Application frameworks have been around for years, they continue to evolve, with new versions generating buzz within the development community.
+While Single-page Applications frameworks have been around for years, they continue to evolve, with new versions generating buzz within the development community.
 The above Twitter example shows that, while developing a Single Page Application may sound like an exciting option, it may not be the right one for your project.

-In this article we will look at the pros and cons of Single Page Application frameworks, so your team can make the decision based on information – not ego!
+In this article we will look at the pros and cons of Single-page Application, so your team can make the decision based on information – not ego!

 MPAs work by making multiple requests between the client and the server.
 As websites have grown in complexity, so have the demands they make on servers.
 The introduction of AJAX, which allows web pages to be updated without reloading, partly alleviated this issue.
-It also gave developers a glimpse into how an Single Page Application future might look.
+It also gave developers a glimpse into how a Single-page Application future might look.

 Next came the Knockout.js framework and its introduction of MVVM data binding.
 Knockout.js simplified the data binding process by creating a separation of concerns between the view and the application’s data.
 It did this by taking the view model and binding it to the browser’s HTML, so any changes in the browser were automatically tracked and reflected in the view model – and vice versa!

 MPAs still form the vast majority of web applications online.
-While this is partly due to a head start over Single Page Applications, there are many use cases where building a Multi Page Application is simply the better option.
+While this is partly due to a head start over Single-page Applications, there are many use cases where building a Multi-page Application is simply the better option.
 In fact, many of the web’s most popular websites have opted to remain as MPAs.
 These include Stack Overflow, Amazon and most Wordpress-based sites.
-Multiple Page Applications have a long track record and are proven to work great for a variety of applications.
+Multi-page Applications have a long track record and are proven to work great for a variety of applications.